Cristian-ADSI/viajes/README.md

 ![image](https://user-images.githubusercontent.com/61100797/192101630-cad8c73a-a4d1-477a-8759-df2959ddfd36.png)

-I had some issues handelig the router because there are a 6.4 new version of React Router Dom and im reading the DOCS yet you can check mor about it here:
+I had some issues handeling the router because there are a 6.4 new version of React Router Dom and im reading the DOCS yet you can check mor about it here:

 https://reactrouter.com/en/main